 May 2, 2022

-Also known as the Festival of Lights, Hanukkah is a Jewish holiday commemorating the recovery of Jerusalem.
+Also known as the Festival of Lights, Hanukkah is the Jewish holiday commemorating the recovery of Jerusalem.

 Christmas is the Christian holiday to celebrate the birth of Jesus Christ.